jkekoamartin/robot-backend/README.md

 1. **test_robot.sh**: A simulation script that demonstrates how the module would be used
 2. **test_robot_cli.sh**: A script that uses the actual SpacetimeDB CLI to interact with a deployed module

+### Client Debug Tools

+The client application includes a comprehensive set of debug tools to help diagnose and troubleshoot issues:

+1. **Visual Debug Console**: A toggleable console that displays detailed logs and provides testing functions
+2. **SDK Loading Tests**: Verify that the SpacetimeDB SDK is loaded correctly
+3. **Connection Tests**: Test connectivity to the SpacetimeDB module
+4. **Robot Operation Tests**: Test basic robot operations (create, update, increment, query)
+5. **Browser Compatibility Checks**: Verify that your browser supports all required features
+6. **Network Connectivity Tests**: Check if your device can connect to the required CDNs

+To use the debug tools:

+1. Open the client application in your browser
+2. Click the "Debug Console" button in the top-right corner
+3. Use the buttons in the debug console to run tests and view logs

+For more information, see the [Debug Tools README](robot-client/debug-README.md) or try the [Debug Tools Test Page](robot-client/debug-test.html).

 To run the simulation script:
 ```